Frequently Asked Questions

 I got an injury yesterday, is it too early to attend a physiotherapist?

-If you sustain an injury that does not require emergency care such as a fracture or a similar injury that requires immediate attention, you can seek the services of a physiotherapist right away.
+If you sustained an injury that does not require emergency care such as a fracture or a similar injury that requires immediate attention, you can seek the services of a physiotherapist right away.
 Please feel free to get in touch if you have any concerns or questions.

 What is the difference between a Physiotherapist and a Chiropractor/Osteopath?

 The nature of the treatment can differ between physiotherapy, chiropractic, and osteopathy, depending on the techniques used by each practitioner.
 While all three professions use mobilisation and manipulation methods to alleviate physical dysfunction and encourage natural healing, physiotherapists also incorporate other manual therapy techniques, massage therapy, pilates, dry needling, strength and conditioning exercises, and Exercise Rehabilitation into their treatment plans.
 The objective of a physiotherapist is to assist in achieving a permanent and lasting recovery from your injuries with the help of strength & conditioning principles and manual therapy as an aide to recovery.
 This is because it is widely recognised that relying solely on manual therapy can only result in temporary relief, without addressing the underlying problem.
+A good physiotherapist does not want you to have a long-term dependence on regular manual therapy sessions, but rather to get you to the point of not needing them in the first place.

 Do you treat children?